AubisDev/AubisDev/README.md

 - 🔭 I’m currently working on [My portfolio](Soon!)

-- 🌱 I’m currently learning **Typescript, NodeJS and Python**
+- 🌱 I’m currently learning **Typescript and NodeJS **

 - 👯 I’m looking to collaborate on **Any project that i can be useful**

-- 👨‍💻 All of my projects are available at [Soon!](Soon!)

 - 💬 Ask me about **JavaScript and React**

 - 📫 How to reach me **aubisst@gmail.com**

-- 📄 Know about my experiences [I have no experience yet, but I'm looking for opportunities](I have no experience yet, but I'm looking for opportunities)
+- 📄 Know about my experiences: I have no enterprise experience yet, but I'm looking for opportunities

-- ⚡ Fun fact **I love videogames**
+- ⚡ Fun fact **I love videogames and eating.
+You can ask me anything about this **

 <h3 align="left">Connect with me:</h3>
 <p align="left">